Environmental Studies Courses

 ENVS 485 Seminar

 This course will be an interdisciplinary seminar for students completing the environmental studies major or minor.
 It will be topical in nature and will combine lecture and seminar approaches to the exploration of environmental issues and policies.
-Prerequisites: completion of all other courses for the major or minor, or consent of instructor.
+Students may complete more than one seminar.
+Prerequisites: ENVS major or minor; junior or senior standing; completion of BIO 151, ENVS 134, PHIL 140, and POLS 258; or consent of instructor.
+(W)

 ENVS 490 Senior Project